Pasindu208/pasindu-intern-repo/4. Reporting & Tracking Issues Effectively/how-to-write-effective-github-issues.md

-# Guide to Writing a Project Proposal for a Business Expansion Loan in Sri Lanka
+# How to Write Effective GitHub Issues

 ## Reflection